Plaisance of Antioch: Mainland affairs

-As soon as she took up the government of the Kingdom of Jerusalem, Queen Plaisance and her brother launched a determined attack on the Genoese in Acre.
-She ordered all crown vassals to abandon the Genoese, whom Bohemond tried to sarve out, and to support the Venetians.
+As soon as Plaisance took up the government of the Kingdom of Jerusalem, she and her brother launched a determined attack on the Genoese in Acre.
+She ordered all crown vassals to abandon the Genoese, whom Bohemond tried to starve out, and to support the Venetians.
 John of Arsuf and his son Balian, Plaisance's estranged husband, then reconciled with Plaisance and Bohemond.
 They agreed to the annulment of Plaisance and Balian's marriage and in return Plaisance appointed John as her bailli.
 He was instructed to sternly deal with the rebels.
 Plaisance and her son withdrew with her brother to Tripoli, from where they returned to Cyprus.
 Plaisance's regency was made effective by Bohemond's military assistance: he provided 800 men-at-arms to force the Genoese and their allies to cease fighting in Acre, though without success.
 The Venetians soon triumphed nevertheless.

 In 1258, Pope Alexander granted Plaisance's request and annulled her marriage with Balian of Arsuf.
 His father, John, died soon after his reappointment to the bailliage and Plaisance returned to Acre on 1 May 1259 to install Geoffrey of Sergines, seneschal of Jerusalem, as her new bailli.
 The Latin patriarch of Jerusalem, James Pantaleon, supported Plaisance's regime on the mainland.
 At some point Plaisance entered into a sexual relationship with John of Jaffa.
 He was a married man, and their affair may have become common knowledge by early 1261.
 Pantaleon, who became Pope Urban IV on 29 August, chastisised Plaisance for the relationship in a letter.
 (Note: The letter is addressed to "the queen", and the identities of this queen, her lover, and the admonishing pope were long debated, with Isabella of Ibelin being the other woman considered.
 Later editions contain evidence that the letter dates from around 1261 and is therefore addressed to Plaisance.)
-Queen Plaisance died on 22 or 27 September 1261.
+Plaisance died on 22 or 27 September 1261.
 (Note: The Annales de Terre Sainte state that Plaisance died on 25 December.
 All other 13th-century sources place her death in September.
 Eracles gives 22 September, while the Chronicle of Amadi and the Gestes des Chiprois give 27 September.
 September is likelier than December.)
-The pope could not have been aware until at least late October, and the letter may not have been finished.
+Urban IV could not have been aware until at least late October, and the letter may not have been finished.
 She was succeeded as regent by her cousin Hugh of Antioch.

 Historiography

-Chronicles from the Republic of Venice, which she supported in their war against Genoa, describe Plaisance as a woman of character and high moral integrity.
+Chronicles from the Republic of Venice, which Plaisance supported in their war against Genoa, describe her as a woman of character and high moral integrity.
 Modern historians offer different interpretations of the queen and her agency.
 Peter W. Edbury presumes, although cautiously, that she was a pawn successively of her second husband, Balian; her brother, Bohemond; and her lover, John of Jaffa.
 Simon D. Lloyd and Hans E. Mayer, on the other hand, attribute political decisions to Plaisance herself.